Rugby League world flush with praise for Walsh

 The Eastern Suburbs girls are loving the eastern side of the field this afternoon, as Mia Wood puts it down in the far corner.

-The Roosters must feel like a try is worth six points at the moment, after Kelleher takes another conversion in her stride with military precision.
+The Roosters must feel like a try is worth six points at the moment, after Kelleher took another conversion in her stride with military precision.

 TRY – Roosters are on a roll